Geometric optics approximation for the Einstein vacuum equations: Propagation of polarization and gauge conditions

+We omit the proof of this proposition since it follows the same lines as the recipe presented in Section \ref{section towards the hierarchy}.
+Note that the term proportional to $\frac{1}{\lambda}\Pi_\geq \left(\h_{L_0L_0} \right)$ in $R^{(\geq 2)}$ cancels out with the same term present in $R^{(1)}$ so that it disappears from the final Einstein tensor computed below.
+Also note that

+The first term on the LHS of \eqref{blablabla} corresponds to the $\Upsilon$ terms in $R^{(1)}_{\a\b}$, while the second one corresponds to the $\Upsilon$ terms in $R^{(\geq 2)}_{\a\b} $.
+Therefore the RHS of \eqref{blablabla} completely describes the $\Upsilon$ terms in the Ricci tensor.

-\saut This is the content of Sections \ref{section propa pola 23} and \ref{section propa wave gauge} and it is proved using the contracted Bianchi identities, i.e the fact that the Einstein tensor of any metric is divergence free, which will give us extra equations satisfied by $V^{(2,i)}$ and $\Upsilon$.
-Even though this is standard when working with the (generalised or not) wave coordinates, the high-frequency character of $g$ (which manifests at this point with the presence of the polarization conditions tensors $V^{(2,i)}$) changes the situation.
+\saut As Proposition \ref{prop final Ricci} shows, the Ricci tensor of $g$ contains only gauge terms or the polarization conditions, i.e terms depending only on $\Upsilon$ and $V^{(2,i)}$.
+In order to show that $g$ is solution of the Einstein vacuum equations, it thus remains to show that they vanish.
+This is the content of Section \ref{section propa pola 23} and it is proved using the contracted Bianchi identities, i.e the fact that the Einstein tensor of any metric is divergence free, which will give us extra equations satisfied by $V^{(2,i)}$ and $\Upsilon$.
+Even though this is standard when working with the (generalised or not) wave coordinates, the high-frequency character of $g$ (which manifests itself at this point by the presence of the polarization conditions tensors $V^{(2,i)}$) changes the situation.
 Schematically, we will show that the divergence of $G$ satisfies